© Unofficial Royalty 2024

 June 5, 1965 – Death of Prince Wilhelm of Sweden, Duke of Södermanland, son of King Gustaf V of Sweden, at Stenhammar Palace in Flen, Sweden; buried in the parish cemetery in Flen, Sweden

-Wilhelm had an unsuccessful marriage to Grand Duchess Maria Pavlovna of Russia, a granddaughter of Alexander II, Emperor of All Russia and the only daughter and the eldest of the two children of Grand Duke Paul Alexandrovich of Russia and Princess Alexandra of Greece and Denmark.
+Wilhelm had an unsuccessful marriage to Grand Duchess Maria Pavlovna of Russia, a granddaughter of Alexander II, Emperor of All Russia, and the only daughter and the eldest of the two children of Grand Duke Paul Alexandrovich of Russia and Princess Alexandra of Greece and Denmark.
 When Maria Pavlovna was only seventeen months old, her mother died shortly after giving premature birth to her second child.
 After her marriage, Maria was homesick in a strange country where the royal court was even more formal than the Russian court.
 Maria left her husband and son and returned to Russia which caused a great scandal in Sweden.
-Her marriage was officially dissolved and then confirmed by an edict issued by Nicholas II, Emperor of All Russia
+The marriage was officially dissolved and then confirmed by an edict issued by Nicholas II, Emperor of All Russia

 Unofficial Royalty: Prince Wilhelm of Sweden, Duke of Södermanland